 Many employers are hoping that employees return to the workplace.
 Most of our clients have been incredibly flexible with employees.
 However, there is an expectation that most employers will begin asking employees to return to the workplace.
 At this writing, many employers still must abide by the Commonwealth of Massachusetts capacity and gathering limits.
 Moser offered this input on the topic: “Employers generally have the right to require on-site attendance (subject to state and local reopening restrictions).
 An exception, however, may exist if the worker requires remote work as an accommodation for disability or pregnancy, or perhaps as an accommodation due to a religious objection to vaccination.
 In these situations, an employer has the legal obligation to discuss accommodation options with the requesting employee, and ultimately to provide a ‘reasonable accommodation’.
 Still, an employer is not obligated to provide the particular accommodation requested, is not obligated to eliminate an essential job function, and is not obligated to provide an accommodation if it would pose an undue hardship.
 The analysis is highly fact specific.
 The EEOC did recently note that an employee who requests remote work as an accommodation might have a stronger argument for ‘reasonableness’ and for the viability of remote work if the employee already has been successfully working remotely during the pandemic.”

 If you are requesting an accommodation, approach the dialogue with an open mind.
 Sometimes there is a bit of “give and take” during these discussions.
 Accommodations should also be re-evaluated periodically.
-Changing business needs and this prolonged pandemic have impacted many accommodations.
+With the lawyers for litigation lawsuits, changing business needs and this prolonged pandemic have impacted many accommodations.

 Pattie Hunt Sinacole is a human resources expert and works for First Beacon Group in Hopkinton, an HR consulting firm.
 She contributes weekly to Boston.com Jobs and the Boston Sunday Globe Money & Careers section.